Continuing Chapter I

 It didn’t come out until much later that he had gotten a girl pregnant.
 It was not a girl from his class or even from the school, so the nuns were relieved but not happy about having him in their school and that’s why they expelled him.
 He managed to get into public school though and graduated by the skin of his teeth.
 His parents did not seem overly concerned about him.
 They had the attitude that ‘boys will be boys’.
 They really wanted him working and turning over his paycheck to them, which he did as soon as he graduated from high school.

 He continued seeing Janet, the girl he had gotten pregnant and there was even talk of them getting married.
 Her parents were not happy about her being pregnant and had spoken to Joe’s parents about the possibility of their daughter marrying Joe.
-It looked like there was going to be a shotgun wedding.
+In those days no one even thought of abortion, besides it was against the law.
+So it looked like there was going to be a shotgun wedding.

-Not too long after that they were married in a small civil ceremony with only their immediate families present.
+After much hand wringing and gnashing of teeth by the parents, they were married, in a small civil ceremony with only their immediate families present.
 Neither set of parents were very happy about the situation but with a baby on the way it was the only solution they could come up with.
 The parents chipped in and gave them enough money to have a weekend in New York City for their honeymoon.

-The wedding news was in the local paper and most in the town snickered when they read it, thinking that they were above the fray.
+The wedding news was in the local paper and a few friends of the bride and groom gave each other knowing glances.
+Of course, they were insulted that they were not invited to the wedding.